Franciszek Rychnowski

-Franciszek Rychnowski (1850 - 1929) was a Polish engineer and an inventor, who also lectured at the Lwów Politechnic.
+Franciszek Rychnowski (3 October 1850 – 3 July 1929) was a Polish engineer and an inventor.
+He also lectured at the Lwów Politechnic.
 In addition to mundane projects (he was involved with electrification, central heating and the tram system in Lwów, which is now Lviv, Ukraine), he also gained fame for his pseudoscientific theories on eteroid, similar to the concepts of élan vital or orgone; involvement with such pseudoscientific theories eventually ruined his career.